 - No real data automation; most management accounts seem to be done manually, and there are no automated checks alerting users as issues occur.

 - Outdated systems that rely on IT departments to hold them together with regular manual data inputs

 What should be my ultimate objective?

 Your ultimate objective is to be able to have a system which you are continuously improving to maximise the marginal benefits that you can obtain.
 This point in the curve is hard to achieve in a “micro” economy like ours – in Malta we lack the scale that can be achieved in larger countries.
 However, new BI tools and cloud technology have made it accessible to all types of enterprise to start analysing big data without having an expensive IT setup.

 How can I start working towards that?

-We always advocate to thread water and make continuous improvements to achieve all the marginal benefits obtainable from automating most / some / all of your reporting mechanisms.
+We always advocate to tread water and make continuous improvements to achieve all the marginal benefits obtainable from automating most / some / all of your reporting mechanisms.
 A picture says a thousand words; actually generating real value by showing a management accounting dashboard such as an automated income statement report will prove your case for more investment into BI to eliminate repetitive tasks.
 This will free resource to focus on more value adding tasks.

 How can we help you